sass/sass-site/source/documentation/breaking-changes/mixed-decls.md

 {% compatibility 'dart: "1.77.7"', 'libsass: false', 'ruby: false' %}
 {% endcompatibility %}

-The use of declarations _after_ nested rules is currently deprecated in Sass, in order to notify users of the upcoming change and give them time to make their stylesheets compatible with it.
-In a future release, Dart Sass will change to match the ordering produced by plain CSS nesting.
+The use of declarations _after_ nested rules was first deprecated in order to notify users of the upcoming change and give them time to make their stylesheets compatible with it.

-If you want to opt into the new CSS semantics early, you can wrap your nested declarations in `& {}`:
+Users who wanted to opt into the new CSS semantics early could wrap their nested declarations in `& {}`:

 {% codeExample 'mixed-declarations-opt-in' %}